MicroFocus/bdd2octane/README.md

 * If **stepNotifications** is enabled, feature name and scenario name will be replaced by scenario name and step name in JUnit report, currently the handler doesn't support this configuration.

+* When using JUnit 5.x, you must configure the system property `cucumber.junit-platform.naming-strategy=long` to ensure proper test naming.
+[Refer to the official documentation for integration details with Maven Surefire and Gradle](https://github.com/cucumber/cucumber-jvm/blob/main/cucumber-junit-platform-engine/README.md#maven-surefire-and-gradle).